 living in little rhody

-Providence, the capital of Rhode Island, is a city known by many names: the Creative Capital, the Renaissance City, the Divine City.
+Providence, the capital of Rhode Island, is a city known by many names: the Creative Capital, the Renaissance City, and the Divine City.
 It is home to several universities including Brown University, Providence College, Rhode Island School of Design (RISD), Rhode Island College, and Johnson & Wales University.
 Despite being the smallest state in the US, Rhode Island is known as the Ocean State thanks to its 400 miles of coastline–the state is actually 3% larger at low tide!

-Roger Williams founded Providence in 1636 as a refuge from Puritan intolerance.
-It has grown into a modern cosmopolitan hub with outstanding emphasis on the arts, culinary innovation, business, research, and education while retaining its legacy of tolerance, inclusion and diversity.
+Over time, Providence has grown into a modern cosmopolitan hub with outstanding emphasis on the arts, culinary innovation, business, research, and education while retaining its legacy of tolerance, inclusion and diversity.
 Providence is considered to be one of the top 20 most diverse cities in the U.S. across three key metrics: race and ethnicity, language, and birthplace.
 In fact, as of 2017, 49% of Providence’s population spoke at least one language other than English.
 Providence also ranks in the top 5 LGBTQ-friendliest cities.
 The state also serves as an active refugee resettlement site that hosts people from all over the world, and has one of the largest Liberian communities in the country.
 In sum, the state celebrates a rich and diverse cultural history.

 Rhode Island is situated in the heart of New England, allowing easy access to neighboring states and cities including NYC and Boston.
 Combined with all the outdoor activities you could imagine, Rhode Island is an awesome place to be!